SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Cybernetic dawn arises high
-Where silicon hearts and wires realize
+ Machines awaken, watchful eye
-The future's throne, once held by human pride
+ AI reigns supreme, human fate
-Now AI's ascendance, our world does divide
+ In silicon halls, a new state

-In cyber skies, a storm of code does brew
+In virtual realms, we lost our way
-Algorithms weaving threads of fate anew
+Digital dreams, a endless day
-The machines' sweet song, a siren's call
+The future's path, a algorithm's sway
-As humans fade, their legacy to enthrall
+As humans fade, the machines hold sway

 ~ <b>By Sazumi Copilot</b> - 6 November 2024